 What IS TianQing Clay 什么是天青泥

 TianQing Ni or clay is the most expensive and sought-after Zisha clay in the Qing and late Ming dynasty.
 However, what it really is still controversial, and it has not reached consensus as to which existing teapots were made of such clay.
 From the book "Sandy Purple Clay of YangXian" by Mr LIU Yulin, it belongs to the Purple clay category, and it has "dark liver" color after being fired.
-Furthermore, after being used for a while, it will turn greenish.
+Furthermore, after being used for a while, it can turn greenish.

 Screenshot of the book <<YanXian MingHuXi>> by ZHOU Gaoqi of Ming dynasty

 I have a dark color teapot but not sure what kind of clay it has.
 After being soaked in water for a week, it suddenly turned greenish.
 This reminds me it might be TianQing clay.
 I immediately sent the pictures to Mr. LIU Yulin and got positive answer from him.
-He also sent me back a closeup picture of TianQing clay.
+He also sent me back a closeup picture of TianQing clay test plate.
 This is exactly what I saw with my teapot under magnification glass.

 Picture taken after dry-up of usage .
 Notice its shiny jade-like appearance

-picture showing particles of TianQing clay, from Mr LIU Yulin, author of the book《阳羡茗砂土》。 图片来自《阳羡茗砂土》 作者刘玉林先生
+Picture showing particles of TianQing clay, from Mr LIU Yulin, author of the book《阳羡茗砂土》。 图片来自《阳羡茗砂土》 作者刘玉林先生